benoitc/gunicorn/CONTRIBUTING.md

 never hurts to add a quick "+1" or "I have this problem too".
 This will help prioritize the most common problems and requests.

 ### Conventions

+Don't comment on closed issues or PR, instead open a new issue and link it to the old one.

 Fork the repo and make changes on your fork in a feature branch: